Fish and Chips, Inc. Chicago 1940s

 Product Description

 This counts as one of the most inventive vintage menu art images we have found.
 From 1940s Chicago, it’s an entire menu laid out in pictures.
-From the oyster with his top hat, cane and cigar, the baby shark steak in its high chair and the rather sinister-looking catfish – every illustration shows the creative mastery of the unknown artist.
-We researched what a Trebor Dinner is and found no clues.
-Then we realized Trebor is Robert spelled backwards, therefore it could be the name of the chef.
+From the oyster with his top hat, cane and cigar, the baby shark steak in its highchair and the rather sinister-looking catfish – every illustration shows the creative mastery of the artist.

-fish & chips, inc. (note the modern use of lower case) was situated at 72 E. Randolph Street in downtown Chicago and billed itself as "Chicago's Most Unique Fish & Sea Food Restaurant".
-Its motto was FOR HEALTH'S SAKE - EAT FISH.
+Located at 72 E. Randolph Street in downtown Chicago and billed as ‘Chicago's Most Unique Fish & Sea Food Restaurant,’ its motto was FOR HEALTH'S SAKE - EAT FISH.

 Gallery quality Giclée print on natural white, matte, 100% cotton rag, acid and lignin free archival paper using Epson K3 archival inks.
 Custom printed with border for matting and framing.